Recommended controls for flow cytometry

 Negative controls

-The negative control should be a population of cells that do not express the antigen of interest, ideally a knock-out cell line.
+The negative control should be a population of cells that do not express the antigen of interest, ideally a knock-out cell line or other biological controls.
+Biological controls serve as negative or positive references to confirm staining specificity and evaluate assay performance.
+Negative controls can also include experimental cells with a known marker expression status, such as cells confirmed to lack the marker of interest.
 This sample should be exposed to the same experimental conditions as the population in the study.
-Use this control to set gating regions and discern positive from negative cells.
+Use this control to set gating regions and distinguish cells lacking the marker of interest from those that are positive.

 Isotype controls